Social Media in the Courtroom

 In a more unusual case, a male juror in Florida was accused of "friending" a female defendant while serving on her jury.
 Rather than accept the friend request, the juror told her lawyer about it and the man was dismissed, but he then went home and posted comments on Facebook, making jokes about getting out of jury duty.

 Juror misconduct in social media can have dramatic consequences on the outcome of a trial.
 The Arkansas Supreme Court reversed a capital murder conviction and death sentence and ordered a new trial because a juror had repeatedly tweeted comments during trial and even during jury deliberations.
 Although the trial court found that the defendant did not suffer any prejudice, the Arkansas Supreme Court disagreed and said that the juror's tweet's constituted a public discussion of the case.
-They went on to recommend that the court system considers limiting juror access to mobile devices during the course of trials because of the risk of this conduct and because mobile devices give jurors access to a wide range of information they should not be considering in their deliberations.
+They went on to recommend that the court system considers limiting juror access to mobile devices during the course of trials because of the risk of this conduct and because mobile devices give jurors access to a wide range of information they should not be considered in their deliberations.

 Social media conduct creates opportunities for lawyers to better understand the beliefs of potential jurors, and it may even provide grounds to challenge jury verdicts on appeal or even in post-conviction proceedings in criminal cases.
 Study the social media habits of the venire, question them about their social media posts and keep an eye on the Twitter and Facebook accounts of those who make it onto the jury.